 • Convenience: Gas grills light up immediately, and it only takes a few minutes before you're ready to cook.
 To shut the grill down, simply turn it off.

-• Versatility: Gas grills offer multiple burners and a large assortment of accessories like infrared burners & rotisserie kits.
+• Versatility: Gas grills offer multiple burners and a large assortment of accessories like infrared burners and rotisserie kits.

-• Cleaning: It's fairly easy to clean a gas grill, but some cooking types of grates might require some extra care.
+• Cleaning: It's easy to clean a gas grill, but some types of grates might require extra care.

-• Taste: Charcoal grills offer great taste and smoke flavor.
-Some people say food from a gas grill just doesn't taste as good.
+• Taste: Charcoal grills offer great taste and smoky flavor.

-• Versatility: Some charcoal grills may also have direct & indirect cooking areas.
+• Versatility: Some charcoal grills may also have direct and indirect cooking areas.

 Disadvantages